pandas-dev/pandas/doc/source/io.rst

 **ptrepack**

-``PyTables`` offer better write performance when compressed after writing them, as opposed to turning on compression at the very beginning.
+``PyTables`` offers better write performance when tables are compressed after they are written, as opposed to turning on compression at the very beginning.
 You can use the supplied ``PyTables`` utility ``ptrepack``.
 In addition, ``ptrepack`` can change compression levels after the fact.